fpeterek/strojove-uceni/airline-fares/README.md

 an accurate insight into the pricing of flight tickets.

 We split the data into buckets by the difference between the date the offer was scraped and the day of the flight.
-What buckets were chosen can be seen in the following table.
+Which buckets were chosen can be seen in the following table.
 Ranges are inclusive.

 |bucket number|0|1|2|3|4|5|6|7|